Image via Wikipedia

 “You can walk after he takes you to the places you want to go.
 Do not argue with me, I know what I’m doing.
 You’re just a little naïve about New York.
 Anything can happen; it’s a jungle and you’re little red-riding hood.
 A fella will walk pass you on the street, clip your purse, and you’ll never know, a guy will carry your bag for you, and you’ll never see it again.”

 The St. Regis is on West 55th, a few short blocks from Tiffany’s.
 That was my destination of choice, not for the diamonds, but a glimmer of where Audrey Hepburn sipped coffee and nibbled on a doughnut.
-I didn’t really care where the driver led me; I was visually climaxing on the traffic cops, the horses in central park, the taxi cabs, and hi rise silhouettes against the dreamy slices of sky.
+I didn’t really care where the driver led me; I was visually climaxing on the traffic cops, the horses in central park, the side walkers streaming in one band as if all connected, horns blaring, lights flashing and the hi-rise silhouettes against slices of the sky.

 My father expected me to have lunch at the World Trade Center, dinner at La Cirque, and in between long drives through Little Italy, Central Park, and Riverside Drive.
 My breath stopped when we were launched into the sky to have lunch at Windows on the World.
 While sipping my first Manhattan the city spun me around and for the first time I realized I was a real nobody-that I’d been no where– if I hadn’t been to Manhattan, and the impression cut off my short tail of confidence.
 The psychological departure that turned me from Daddy’s little girl into Luellen the woman will continue.